-The ICAC recognises the important role the media plays in informing the public about the work of the Commission, its corruption prevention initiatives, public inquiries and reports.
+The ICAC recognises the important role the media plays in informing the public about its work, including corruption prevention initiatives, public inquiries and reports.

 The ICAC presents final reports detailing the findings of its major investigations to the NSW Parliament via the Presiding Officers - the Speaker of the Legislative Assembly and the President of the Legislative Council.

 In presenting each report, the ICAC recommends to the Presiding Officer that the report be made public immediately.
-It is up to the discretion of the Presiding Officer as to when each report is made public, and under the ICAC Act (section 78) the Presiding Officer has up to 15 sitting days to lay the report before the relevant House of Parliament.
+It is up to the discretion of the Presiding Officer as to when each report is made public, and under sectin 78 of the Independent Commission Against Corruption Act 1988, the Presiding Officer has up to 15 sitting days to lay the report before the relevant House of Parliament.
 Despite holding these discretionary powers, the Presiding Officer usually accepts the ICAC's recommendation to make its report public immediately.

 Once an ICAC report is made public by a Presiding Officer, the ICAC's Manager Communications and Media issues a media release to journalists outlining the findings and recommendations contained in the report.
-The report, the media release and a fact sheet are also immediately posted on the ICAC website and are made available from the ICAC's offices in Sydney.
+The report, the media release and a fact sheet are also immediately posted on the ICAC website.

 See Media information for public inquiries for detailed information for journalists and procedures during public inquiries.